ComputeCanada/molmodsim-vmd-visualization/_episodes/04-visualizing_trajectories.md

 5. You can optionally save rmsd in a file so you can make a nice figure with your favorite plotting software, and check `Plot` box to view the result.

->## Exercise
+>## Calculate the RMSD for two groups of atoms over time
 > Align frames using backbone of all protein residues.
-Compute RMSD of two selections: backbone atoms of residues 780-800 and 820-840.
+Compute trajectory RMSD for two selections of backbone atoms: residues 790-810 and 820-840.
 >
 > 1. Considering both selections, what is the minimum and the maximum RMSD?
 > 2. How does the RMSD change when you include all atoms?